 Prepare a .csv file with as many user attributes as you would like to import.
-However, are some suggested attributes, but feel free to add additional ones as well.
+Here are some suggested attributes, but feel free to add additional ones as well.

 bucket: bsft-customers, path: demosite.com/customer_attributes/import/crm_feeds.csv

-Below is a screenshot with a sample configuration.
+The following screenshot shows a sample configuration.
 You can click on Fetch Sample S3 File to get some sample data and add attribute mappings.